Gaza war: Diplomatic impact

 Significant geopolitical divisions emerged during the war.
 Israel's traditional Western allies provided diplomatic backing and weaponry to Israel; including the United States, United Kingdom, and Germany.
+At least 44 nations denounced Hamas and explicitly condemned its conduct on 7 October as terrorism, including a joint statement by the US, UK, France, Italy, and Germany.

-However several European nations have been less supportive of Israel's actions, most notably Spain, Norway, and Ireland who formally recognized the State of Palestine in a coordinated move in June 2024.
+Several European nations have been less supportive of Israel's actions, most notably Spain, Norway, and Ireland, all of which formally recognized the State of Palestine in a coordinated move in June 2024.
 Spain and Ireland have also supported South Africa's genocide case against Israel.
 This has led to retaliatory action by Israel, who recalled its ambassadors to all three countries and later announced that it would be closing its embassy in Dublin.
-At least 44 nations denounced Hamas and explicitly condemned its conduct on 7 October as terrorism, including a joint statement by the US, UK, France, Italy, and Germany.

-In contrast, the Islamic world and much of the Global South denounced the actions of Israel and its allies, criticizing the "moral authority of the West" and alleging that it holds double standards surrounding human rights.
-The double standards, in their view, is condemning Russia's invasion and occupation of Ukrainian land while standing firmly behind Israel's occupation of Palestinian territory.
-Bolivia has cut all ties with Israel as a result of the conflict, while Colombia and Chile recalled their ambassadors.
+The Islamic world and much of the Global South denounced the actions of Israel and its allies, criticizing the "moral authority of the West" and alleging that it holds double standards surrounding human rights, comparing the West's unanimous condemnation of Russia's 2022 invasion of Ukraine to its implicit or explicit support of Israel's occupation of Palestine.
+At least nine countries withdrew their ambassadors or cut diplomatic ties with Israel.
+Global public opinion of Israel dropped during the war; a Morning Consult poll published in January 2024 indicated that the United States was the only remaining wealthy country in which Israel had net positive approval.
+The Israeli government's response prompted international protests, arrests, and harassment.

-The US and Germany have supplied Israel with substantial military and medical aid.
-The UK issues licenses for British companies to sell weapons to Israel, supplying less than 1% of Israel's military imports.
-In September 2024, the UK suspended some military exports to Israel because there was a "clear risk" they might be used to violate international law.